fpgmaas/simple-homepage/README.md

 Your custom homepage is now available under `public/homepage.html`.

-Tip: run `python3 -m http.server 8000 --directory public` to see your webpage in action on https://localhost:8000.
+Tip: run `python -m http.server 8000 --directory public` to see your webpage in action on https://localhost:8000.

 ## Acknowledgements